 Lenders want to be sure their loan will be paid back in the event of your death.
 They do that by having you buy life insurance that assigns the death benefit to them.
-But loan applicants, in their scramble to form a business plan and arrange financing, typically fail to notice the life-insurance requirement until closing time is around the corner.
+But loan applicants, in their scramble to form a business plan and arrange financing, typically fail to notice the life insurance requirement until closing time is right around the corner.

 “When they come to me, they usually need insurance right away,” said Gerry Scholz, True Blue’s national marketing director and an agent with over 20 years’ experience.
 “It’s the last peg in the board that’s needed, and when they’re a month from closing, it becomes a real challenge, especially if it’s a large loan.”